top of page

 • 4 min read

-• They must be national of an E-2 treaty country
+• They must be nationals of an E2 treaty country.

-• The US business must be at least 50% owned by individuals from the same E2 treaty country.
-If the US investment is made by a company, the company must be owned 50% or more by treaty nationals
+• The U.S. business must be at least 50% owned by individuals from the same E2 treaty country.
+If a company makes the investment, it must also be owned 50% or more by treaty nationals.

-• They or their company must invest (or be actively involved in investing) a substantial amount of capital in a US business.
-What is substantial depends on the capital required to launch the particular business, and we will explore this topic more below
+• The individual or their company must invest, or be actively involved in investing, a substantial amount of capital in a U.S. business.
+The definition of "substantial" varies based on the capital required to launch the specific business, which will be explored further below.

-• The first E2 visa issued for a US company must be for someone with an owner, executive, manager, or essential worker role.
+• The initial E2 visa must be issued to someone in an owner, executive, manager, or essential worker role.
 After the first E2, additional workers can qualify if they are from the same country.
-Also, keep in mind that the first E2 application must include registration at a US embassy
+It is important to note that the initial E2 application must include registration at a U.S. embassy.

 In general, an individual or corporate investor should be prepared to provide the following documentation in the E2 visa application: